Cagrilintide: Weight Reduction Research From Clinical Trials

 Generally, side effects typically follow a predictable pattern.
 Furthermore, knowing this timeline helps set realistic expectations:

-- Long-term: However, 10-15% may experience persistent mild nausea
+- In laboratory research: Long-term: However, 10-15% may experience persistent mild nausea

 Common Side Effects (from trials)